pelias/interpolation/readme.md

 - the geometry (vertices) interpolation
 - the client APIs (the webserver and CLI interface)

-The data is split in to 2 different sqlite3 databases:
+The data is split into 2 different sqlite3 databases:

 - street.db (holds information about streets, geometry, their names and bounding boxes)
 - address.db (holds address point data, both rooftop accuracy and pre-interpolated vertex data)